-(Last Updated on : 21/01/2013)
+(Last Updated on : 09-03-2019)

 Sekkizhar was one of the greatest poets of Tamil literature

-II of the Chola kingdom appointed him as the chief minister in his court.
+II of the Chola kingdom appointed as the chief minister in his court.
 Sekkizhar wrote the 'Perya Puranam

-and the Jain literary work, Jivaka Chintamani, the chief minister suggested that the king divert his attention to Sivakatha for eternal benefits.
+and the Jain literary work, Jivaka Chintamani.
+The chief minister suggested that the king should divert his attention to Sivakatha for eternal benefits.
 So, Sekkizhar was requested by the king to chronicle the stories in the form of a puranam for the benefit of mankind.
 Sekkizhar was provided with both men and material.
 Sekkizhar then proceeded to Chidambaram (Tillai) and there the great 'Perya Puranam' took birth.

-The origin of the Periyapuranam was however can be found in much other literary work of just eleven verses, sung in the 11th century.
-In the 'Perya Puranam', the work of 4,253 verses is divided into two cantos and is actually a conglomeration of seventy-two puranas.
+The origin of the Periyapuranam can be found in much other literary work of just eleven verses, sung in the 11th century.
+In the 'Perya Puranam', the work of 4,253 verses is divided into two cantos and is actually a conglomeration of 72 puranas.
 It was launched at the Chidambaram temple's thousand-pillared hall.
 It took exactly one year from the starting date to complete Sekkizhar's exposition.
 People from all over came to listen to that.

-', was ranked on the twelfth position.
+', was ranked on the 12th position.
 The poetic worth of this text was explored by many literary savants for its facile style, the composer's judicious and apt use of words, lucid description of nature, clarity and discreetness of expression.